Josh Green (basketball): Dallas Mavericks (2020–2024)

-Charlotte Hornets (2024–present)
+Charlotte Hornets (2024–2026)

 On 6 July 2024, Green was traded by the Mavericks to the Charlotte Hornets in a six-team sign and trade which also included the Philadelphia 76ers, Golden State Warriors, Denver Nuggets and Minnesota Timberwolves, which became the NBA's first six-team transaction.
 He made 68 appearances (67 starts) for Charlotte during the 2024–25 NBA season, averaging 7.4 points, 2.5 rebounds, and 1.6 assists.

 On 20 June 2025, Green underwent surgery to address instability in his left shoulder.
+Green made his season debut on 12 December 2025.

+Utah Jazz (2026–present)

+On 10 July 2026, Green, alongside LaMelo Ball, was traded to the Minnesota Timberwolves in a four-team trade.
+However on 29 August 2026, Green was traded again, this time to the Utah Jazz alongside cash considerations in exchange for John Konchar and Cody Williams.

 National team career

 Green was named in the 24-man squad selected to represent the Australian national team in FIBA World Cup Qualifiers against Qatar and Kazakhstan in September 2018.
 However, a torn labrum in his right shoulder prevented him from making his international debut.
 In January 2019, Green revealed his ambitions to represent Australia at the 2020 Tokyo Olympics.
 On 6 February 2019, Green was named in the 23-man squad selected to represent Australia's Under-19 national team at the 2019 FIBA Under-19 Basketball World Cup.
 In March 2019, Green signalled his aspiration to represent Australia at the 2019 FIBA World Cup.
 Green made his senior debut for Australia in the first round of the 2020 Olympics against Nigeria and helped his country obtain their first-ever Olympic medal in men's basketball, beating Slovenia in the bronze medal game.